airbnb/streamalert/docs/source/rule-staging.rst

 Skip Staging During Deploy
 ++++++++++++++++++++++++++

-As noted above, all new rules will be *staged* by default during a Rule Processor deploy when the Rule Staging feature is enabled.
+As noted above, all new rules will be *staged* by default during a Rules Engine deploy when the Rule Staging feature is enabled.
 There may, however, be occasions when all new rules should not be staged during a deploy.
-To allow for this, the Rule Processor can be deployed with the following command:
+To allow for this, the Rules Engine can be deployed with the following command:

 .. code-block:: bash